 From the FemurSSM_2012_paper/ folder: Executables/Tools/ConvertDICOM paramfiles/DICOMToNRRD.xml

 AutoCrop by Centering and Trimming Bounding Boxes

+NOTE: this step seems redundant since I previously aligned all the surfaces and they are fairly well centered in the bounding box.
+It also seems a bit strange that there is this centering and trimming step followed by a padding step, especially since I do those things myself in Amira. – Talk with developers to see if this is a needed step.

 NOTE: This step will save a lot of computational processing time by removing excess space around the femurs.
 This step basically centers the bounding boxes on the femurs.